 Jill Gover, Ph.D. is Director of the Scott Hines Mental Health Clinic, licensed clinical psychologist, former ASIST trainer (Applied Suicide Intervention Skills Training) for Ca. State Dept. of Mental Health, and creator and coordinator of the Palm Springs Unified School District’s Suicide Bullying Prevention Program.

-Jill Newman has mentored adolescents since finishing college.
+Jill Newman has mentored adolescents since finishing college and now serves as the Program Coordinator for the Didi Hirsch Mental Health Services.
 “Helping them to foster their dreams and identify their talents has been more rewarding than some of my actual paid work.
 Helping others make a difference in their community is near and dear to my heart.”